Maine Coon Lifespan:

 by: Smitty

-We planted some flowers, and sprinkled grass seed on his grave out back here.
-I can see him from any room on that side of the house.
-Cut a few trees and bushes down that were blocking my view.
-Grass has grown pretty well over the site.
-Starting to look nice over there.
-The grave marker from 4everinmyheart.com should be coming either next week, or the next 2 weeks.
-We'll have to do some minor additional landscaping to incorporate that in.
+We planted some flowers and sprinkled grass seed over his grave out back.
+I can see it from any room on that side of the house, so I cleared a few trees and bushes that were blocking the view.

-Definitely helps remembering all the good times.
-Also my 3 other cats have helped tremendously.
-I now realize how much attention Buddy stole from the rest of them!
-Also realizing how much Buddy ate - wow ... we're not going though half the food we were before.
-It sure is quiet around here without him.
-He was a vocal one.
+I’ve realized how much attention Buddy used to take from the others!
+And how much he ate - wow, we’re not going through half the food we were before.
+It’s so quiet around here without him; he was such a vocal cat.

 Anyway, time marches on, whether we like it or not.
-I'm making sure to spoil my other 3 with my time.
-They're all the same age, so I could be going through this all over again at any moment, but they are very healthy however, thankfully.
+I’m making sure to spoil my other three with attention.
+They’re all the same age, so I could be going through this again at any moment, but thankfully, they’re all very healthy.

 by: Valarie